ryanlayerlab/TEPEAK/README.md

 ```bash
 conda activate insurveyor-env
 ```
-Make sure to always run the pipeline with the `insurveyor-env` activated and from the TEPEAK directory. s
 ### Other environment requirements
 Please view the [wiki](https://github.com/ryanlayer/TEPEAK/wiki/Species-Name-and-SRA-List-Startup) for instructions on how to install and set up the NCBI SDK, Picard, and verifying that you have an appropriate version of Java installed.